AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_message_overview.md

 Apart from the local device, you can also retrieve conversations from the server.

-### Retrieve historial messages of the specified conversation
+### Retrieve historical messages of the specified conversation

-The Agora Chat SDK stores historial messages in the chat server, and you can retrieve historical messages in each conversation from the server with pagination.
+The Agora Chat SDK stores historical messages in the chat server, and you can retrieve historical messages in each conversation from the server with pagination.
 The time duration for storing historical messages varies according to your pricing plan.
 See [Limitations of message storage duration](#limitations).

 ### Message delievery receipt